-The brisket, is arguably the most popular cut of meat to smoke.
-Its delicious, tender and juicy
+The brisket is the most popular cut of meat to smoke.
+It’s delicious, tender, and juicy

-Brisket has a deep ebony color, tender insides, and beautiful bark when cooked right.
-A smoked brisket pairs perfectly with a slaw, grilled corn, potato salad or even just by itself with a beer.
+A smoked brisket pairs perfectly with a slaw, grilled corn, potato salad, or even just by itself with a beer.

 Cooking a brisket is an art form of its own, however, you can’t forget that cutting your brisket is just as important.